divio/divio-cloud-docs/how-to/configure-celery.rst

 ..  important::

-    We have a quickstart project with a celery setup ready to use or to be used as a references for your changes.
+    We have a quickstart project with a Celery setup ready to use or to be used as a reference for your changes.
     You can find it here: https://github.com/divio/django-celery-divio-quickstart